cstubben/pmcXML/README.md

 ## Overview

-The following code downloads a RefSeq GFF3 file using read.ncbi.ftp from the `genomes` package.
+The following code downloads *B. pseudomallei* GFF3 files from the Genomes FTP site.
 The locus tag prefixes in the GFF3 file are use to build a wildcard search and find 46 relevant [publications](/inst/doc/bp_refs.tab) in the OA subset of PMC.
 Finally, a loop is run to download the XML and parse the 2959 locus tag citations from the full text and tables into a [file](/inst/doc/bp.tab).

 	bpgff <- read.ncbi.ftp( "Burkholderia_pseudomallei_K96243_uid57733", "gff")
 	bplocus <- values(bpgff)$locus